MarcDiethelm/contributing/README.md

 git checkout -b fb-command-line-examples
 ```

 - Implement/fix your feature, comment your code.

+  *Remember:*
+  Follow the code style of the project, including indentation.
+  If the project has tests run them!
+  Write or adapt tests as needed.

+  And last but not least: Always write your commit messages in the present tense.
+Your commit message should describe what the commit, when applied, does to the code – not what you did to the code.

 ```bash
 #To make your first change